legut2/Sat-Cam-New-Way-to-Study-Animals/README.md

 <img src="./images/resized/cell_wifi_notecard_antennas.avif" alt="cover" width="800"/>

-Next we'll connect a ribbon cabble to a 24 pin breakout board to make it easier to solder connections.
+Next we'll connect a ribbon cable to a 24 pin breakout board to make it easier to solder connections.
 We'll be using this to solder the web camera that uses a set of 4 wires that act like a USB device.

 <img src="./images/resized/web_cam_break_out.avif" alt="cover" width="800"/>